 - HS28 for home-based services

 - HS11 for playgroups

-The guidelines Safer organisations, Safer children [PDF; 1.06MB](external link) also provide information about child protection policies.
+The Safer organizations, Safer children [PDF; 1.06MB](external link) guidelines also provide information about child protection policies.

-The safety checking licensing criteria and guidance provide detailed information on how to meet these requirements:
+The safety checking licensing criteria provide detailed information on how to meet these requirements.

 - GMA7A for centre-based services